-The Citi Simplicity Card falls into this second group, offering an 18-month no-interest APR on balance transfers and purchases.
-After that, the variable APR will be 15.74% – 25.74%.
+The Citi Simplicity Card falls into this second group, offering a 21-month no-interest APR on balance transfers (all transfers must be complete within the first 4 months to qualify) and 12-month 0% APR on purchases.
+After that, the variable APR will be 15.99% – 25.99%.
 That’s particularly handy for people who think they won’t be able to pay off their card balance within 12 to 15 months.

 There are two things to really like about this card: it’s long introductory period and its stance on late fees.
 There are none.
 Ever.
 On most other credit cards, if you make a late payment you’ll get hit with a late fee of as much as $35.
 You may also get stuck with a penalty APR somewhere in the neighborhood of 30%.

 As for the intro period, this is a real opportunity to save on interest payments.
 Let’s say you have $10,000 in credit card debt on a card that charges 17% APR.

 Transfer that balance to a Citi Simplicity card and you’ll save that interest payment.
 With the 5% transfer fee, your total cost would be $500, instead of the $1,700 in interest you’ll pay over the course of a year.